abbbi/virtnbdbackup/README.md

 > directly.
 TLS Support will be added in future releases as not all libvirt
 > versions shipped in current distributions support it.

-`Note Also:`
-> Backing up offline domains does currently not work remotely.

 ### Pipe data to other hosts

 If the output target points to standard out (`-`), `virtnbdbackup` puts the